kite-sdk/kite-docs/Partitioned-Datasets.md

 } ]
 ```

 You can also use the command `partition-config` from the command line interface to generate the JSON file.
-See [partition-config](../Kite-Dataset-Command-Line-Interface/index.html#partition-config).
+See [partition-config][cli-partition-config].

+[cli-partition-config]: {{site.baseurl}}/Kite-Dataset-Command-Line-Interface.html#partition-config

 ### Creating a Dataset That Uses a Partition Strategy